History of Valdosta State University: South Georgia State Normal College

-May Day Festival
+May Day festival

 One of the most colorful and anticipated events was the annual May Day celebration.
 The first May Day occurred in the Spring of 1913.
 Every student took part in the event, and visitors came to the campus to be entertained by the festivities.
 The first celebrations were held on the front lawn of Converse Hall and were later moved to the outdoor theater at Drexel Park.
 The events of May Day were often based on the Old English May Day ceremonies that celebrated Spring, but it was common for each year to have a theme.
 The event had a carnival-like atmosphere with student dressed in elaborate costumes performing skits and dances and the winding of the brightly colored May pole.
 Each festival had a May Queen, selected from the senior class to preside over the events, and a May Court.

 West and Ashley Halls

 In 1916 the legislature made an appropriation of $50,000 to build an Administration building designed by Edwards and Sayward, to which the city of Valdosta donated an additional $25,000.
-Upon the building's completion in 1917 it was named West Hall to honor the death of Senator W.S.
-West in 1914.
+Upon the building's completion in 1917 it was named West Hall to honor Senator W.S.
+West, who died in 1914.

 In the summer of 1919, the college received another appropriation for $75,000 for construction of a new dormitory also designed by Edwards and Sayward, for which the city and Mr. A.J.
 Strickland contributed an additional $50,000.
 The building was completed in 1922.